locoframework/loco-js/README.md

 * **receivedSignal** - this method is automatically called by an instance of a class, when signal related to this object is received

-### Pagination
+### Fetching a collection of resources (pagination)

-Loco-Rails requires that response from the server must be in a correct JSON format.
+Loco-JS requires response from the server in a proper JSON format.
 It's described on the [Loco-Rails page](http://github.com/locoframework/loco-rails).
 Here are some examples:

 ```coffeescript
 App.Models.Article.get('all').then (resp) ->